Kathleen M Brown Ph.D.

 We are interested in root traits that influence crop performance under soil stresses such as drought and nutrient deficiency.
 The placement of roots in soil determines what resources they can access, e.g. the topsoil typically has more phosphorous, while deeper soil layers typically have more available water under drought conditions.
 Root architectural traits determine what parts of the soil are explored and therefore what resources can be acquired by those roots.

-Root anatomical traits are also of interest.
-Traits such as aerenchyma can affect the metabolic cost of the roots.
+We study root anatomical traits, such as aerenchyma, that can affect the metabolic cost of the roots.
 Since roots use fixed carbon and mineral nutrients, making cheaper roots can increase the availability of limiting resources for additional root growth or other uses such as yield.
+We are also interested in structure-function relationships of xylem traits in roots.

 In our lab, we study how these traits develop, the genetic variation for the traits, their impact on water and nutrient acquisition, the interaction among traits, and the possible tradeoffs for each trait.
 We develop simple screens and genetic markers that can be used by plant breeders to improve the performance of crops in stressed soils.
-We do research in the lab and greenhouse and at field sites in the USA and the Republic of South Africa. the crops we work on are maize, common bean, and rice, with some investigations using the model plant Arabidopsis thaliana to understand basic mechanisms involved in the traits of interest.
+Currently we are using genome-wide association mapping to identify candidate genes involved in development of root traits, and CRISPR to validate some candidates.
+We do research in the lab, greenhouse and field .
+The crops we work on are maize, common bean, and rice.
 Our goal is to improve the efficiency of water and nutrient use in the USA and in the world, thereby reducing hunger and environmental degradation.

 Teaching